craigjw87/gitSTIChallenge/README.md

-• GROUP STI CHALLENGE •
+• GROUP STI CHALLENGE DESCRIPTION•

 You are going to write a single JavaScript file to automatically calculate employee STI (‘short term incentive’ or ‘bonus’) for a company.